wonsunahn/CS1632_MonkeySim/README.md

    classes when I initialized the test fixture.
 You may ask: isn't this against all we learned about unit testing?
 Are we not de facto testing large parts of the system beyond the unit by not mocking and stubbing?
 Yes, absolutely!
-In fact, I made the conscious choice of doing systems testing instead of unit testing for the pinning tests.
+In fact, I made the conscious choice of doing integration testing instead of unit testing for the pinning tests.
 This is often done when you receive legacy code without any unit testing infrastructure.
 Rather than look for "seams" in the code to construct unit tests and emulating behavior of